-Personnel Transport 2016
+Personnel Transport 2017

-The field participants will deploy to Kangerlussuaq, Greenland via either Scotia AB (from the U.S.) or Copenhagen.
+The field participants will deploy to Kangerlussuaq, Greenland mostly via Copenhagen and in a few cases from Stratton AB, Scotia, N.Y.
 The transport to and from EGRIP camp will be direct from/to Kangerlussuaq with a U.S. air force LC130.
-One doctor exchange will happen with PARCA Twin Otter.
+A windsled team will arrive to camp on the snow and will be flown out of EGRIP.